gradoj/discoclient/README.md

 If this client is run with the --interval switch it will poll dash.discomode.io for a message to begin a disco session.

 ### Start disco mode from hotspot
-Instead of using dash.discomode discovery mode can be started directly from the hotspot.
+Instead of using discomode.io website discovery mode can be started directly from the hotspot.

     parser.add_argument('-n', '--number', help='number of packets to send, default=6', default=1, type=int)
     parser.add_argument('-d', '--delay', help='delay in seconds between packets, default=5', default=1, type=int)